-If you’ve recently moved into the world of DevOps, or are thinking of it, you’ll soon come into contact with infrastructure as code.
+If you’ve recently moved into the world of DevOps and hybrid cloud, or are thinking of it, you’ll soon come into contact with infrastructure as code.
 It’s a mainstay of good DevOps practice, but it can be hard to get your head around if you’re not familiar with infrastructures in the first place.

-Here at Cycloid we recently had reason to get back to TerraCognita basics with one of our collaborators.
-The result of that educational exercise was actually a really good intro to infrastructure as code, so we decided to republish it here today (with some edits) to help out any of you who might need some education or refreshment in the world of infra-as-code.
+Here at Cycloid we recently had reason to get back to Infra Import basics with one of our collaborators.
+The result was a really good intro to infrastructure as code, so we decided to republish it here today (with some edits) to help out any of you who might need some education or refreshment in the world of infra-as-code.

 We’re explaining infrastructure as code and the concepts that surround it.
 It’s aimed at people with little or no experience in tech infrastructures.